Medieval lodgings fit for a king, comfortable and luxurious

 Since 1923 the Ceremony of the Lilies and the Roses has been held here every year on the evening of 21 May, the day of Henry’s death, and is attended by representatives from Eton College and King’s College, Cambridge.
 Both of these institutions were founded by the unfortunate King.

-Image: The King’s Private Chapel, just off the Wakefield Tower Throne Room.
+Image: The King’s Private Chapel, just off the Wakefield Tower Audience Chamber.

 Explore a selection of architectural drawings of the Tower of London with our interactive story, created in partnership with Google Arts & Culture.

 In celebration of Queen Elizabeth II’s Platinum Jubilee, we look back at the history of royal jubilee celebrations through the ages.